kauchettl/starter-hugo-academic/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text: My research focuses on understanding the physical processes and observational signatures related to the extreme death of stars, and how these processes influence, and are influenced by their surrounding environment.
-In particular, I use spaced- and ground- based instruments to study tidal disruption events, black holes, supernovae, and their diffuse and compact objects.
-      I am a member of the <a href="https://astro.physics.unimelb.edu.au/" target="_blank">Uni Melbourne Astrophysics Group</a> and a Chief Investigator of the <a href="https://www.ozgrav.org/" target="_blank">ARC Center of Excellence OzGrav 2</a>.
+In particular, I use spaced- and ground- based instruments to study tidal disruption events, black holes, supernovae, and their diffuse and compact objects.<BR> I am a member of the <a href="https://astro.physics.unimelb.edu.au/" target="_blank">Uni Melbourne Astrophysics Group</a> and a Chief Investigator of the <a href="https://www.ozgrav.org/" target="_blank">ARC Center of Excellence OzGrav 2</a>.
     design:
       background:
         color: black